-What Happens if Rates Increase or Decrease During the Rate Lock Period?
+What Happens if Rates Rise During the Rate Lock Period?